WelbornGroup/ELECTRIC/docs/tutorial.rst

         - You are able to download or clone a directory from git.
         - You are familiar with bash scripts.

-To begin thee tutorial, first make sure you have your `electric` environment activated:
+To begin the tutorial, first make sure you have your `electric` environment activated:

 .. code-block:: bash